 Students will be notified of admissions decisions by email.

 Please note that applicants who are taking prerequisites during summer quarter generally are not eligible for autumn admission due to space constraints.
 If the program fills, applicants with summer courses in progress will automatically be denied.
 In the rare case that space is still available, the committee will make a final review of remaining applications in late August.

 - Unofficial transcript(s): If you still have prerequisite courses to complete, use the space provided to tell us when and where you'll take remaining classes.
 Your application will not be reviewed until all prerequisite grades and application materials are received.
-It is your responsibility to submit an updated unofficial transcript to SET as soon as grades are posted.
-Updated transcripts should be sent to firstname.lastname@example.org or dropped off at the SET reception desk in CP 133.
-Electronic copies are preferred.
+It is your responsibility to submit an updated unofficial transcript to the application system as soon as your grades post.

 - Resume: Your resume should be in the professional format you would use when applying for a job.
 If you don’t have work experience, your resume can focus on things like your education, extracurricular activities, or volunteerism.

 - Personal statement: Tell us your reasons for pursuing a degree in Information Technology and describe your desired educational outcomes.
 Remember that your personal statement is an opportunity to demonstrate your ability to communicate effectively in writing and your understanding of the Information Technology field.
 Students may also briefly address any hardships or extenuating circumstances that had a negative impact on their academic records.
 Your statement must be typed using a 12-point font, double-spaced, and no longer than two pages.

 **Please note that letters of recommendation are no longer required for the IT application.**